-NEW YORK, June 5, 2017 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in May, following an increase in April.
-The index now stands at 133.70, up from 132.77 (an upward revision) in April.
-The change represents a 6.4 percent gain in the ETI compared to a year ago.
+NEW YORK, June 10, 2019 /PRNewswire/ -- The Conference Board Employment Trends Index™ (ETI) increased in May, following a decline in April.
+The index now stands at 111.63, up from 110.21 (a downward revision) in April.
+The increase marks a 3.5 percent gain in the ETI over the past 12 months.

-May's increase in the ETI was fueled by positive contributions from seven of the eight components.
-In order from the largest positive contributor to the smallest, these were: Percentage of Respondents Who Say They Find "Jobs Hard to Get," Ratio of Involuntarily Part-time to All Part-time Workers, Initial Claims for Unemployment Insurance, Industrial Production, Number of Employees Hired by the Temporary-Help Industry, Percentage of Firms with Positions Not Able to Fill Right Now, and Job Openings.
+May's increase was fueled by positive contributions from seven of the eight components.
+From the largest positive contributor to the smallest, these were: Percentage of Respondents Who Say They Find "Jobs Hard to Get," the Ratio of Involuntarily Part-time to All Part-time Workers, Real Manufacturing and Trade Sales, Industrial Production, Job Openings, the Number of Employees Hired by the Temporary-Help Industry, and Percentage of Firms With Positions Not Able to Fill Right Now.

 The Employment Trends Index aggregates eight labor-market indicators, each of which has proven accurate in its own area.
 Aggregating individual indicators into a composite index filters out "noise" to show underlying trends more clearly.

 The eight labor-market indicators aggregated into the Employment Trends Index include: